 What Happens When a Hospice Patient Dies at Home

 Death is a natural event.
 There are no rules on how to die or how to witness a loved one’s last moments—or last months.
 Some family members may attend early or frequently in the process, then not be there for the death itself.

 The following information is not intended to predict what will happen, but to give you an idea of what to expect or where your loved one may be in his or her dying process, in the hope that you can make the most of your time together.

-- Increased confusion
+- Delirium and confusion